canmenzo/ThreatIntelSearch/README.md

 ---

-## 📦 Installation
+### 📦 Installation

-### Firefox / LibreWolf (Temporary Load)
+#### Firefox / LibreWolf (Temporary Load)
 1. Download or clone this repo
 2. Go to `about:debugging` → **This Firefox / LibreWolf**
 3. Click **Load Temporary Add-on**
 4. Select the `manifest.json` file in this folder

-### Permanent Installation
+#### Permanent Installation

 Awaiting review by Mozilla.
 Once approved, a signed `.xpi` file will be available for download and manual installation.

 ---

-## 🛡️ Privacy
+### 🛡️ Privacy

 This extension does **not** collect, store, or transmit any data.
 All functionality is local and user-triggered.

 ---

-## 📄 License
+### 📄 License & Author

-MIT — do whatever you want, just don’t be evil.
+- MIT — do whatever you want, just don’t be evil.

----

-## Author

-Created by someone who got tired of clicking through 5 tabs just to check an IP.
+- Created by someone who got tired of clicking through 5 tabs just to check an IP.
 Contributions welcome.